Wiryenkfea-Eric/Wiryenkfea-Eric/README.md

 ## Professional Interests
-Nothing excites me more than seeing developers confidently embrace **cloud-native technologies** and turn their ideas into applications that are **scalable, secure, and reliable**.
+Nothing excites me more than seeing developers confidently embrace cloud-native technologies and turn their ideas into applications that are scalable, secure, and reliable.
-As a **Cloud Trainer** and **CIO of Solavise Technologies Institute**, I align this passion with my mission of **empowering communities through education and hands-on learning**.
+As a Cloud Trainer and CIO of Solavise Technologies Institute, I align this passion with my mission of empowering communities through education and hands-on learning.

-I strongly advocate for **open-source software** (even though I don’t contribute as much as I’d like 😆), because I believe it fuels collaboration, accelerates innovation, and lowers barriers for everyone to thrive in tech.
+I strongly advocate for open-source software (even though I don’t contribute as much as I’d like 😆), because I believe it fuels collaboration, accelerates innovation, and lowers barriers for everyone to thrive in tech.

-At the heart of my interests is a commitment to **community empowerment** — ensuring that knowledge, tools, and opportunities in cloud and DevOps are accessible to all, especially in emerging markets.
+At the heart of my interests is a commitment to community empowerment, ensuring that knowledge, tools, and opportunities in cloud and DevOps are accessible to all, especially in emerging markets.

 ## I WILL EMPOWER A GENERATION OF CLOUD & DEVOPS ENGINEERS AND BECOME THE LEADING VOICE FOR CLOUD-NATIVE

 ## Personal Interests
 Outside the world of tech, I find joy in a few simple but meaningful things.
-I enjoy **watching and playing football (soccer)**, getting lost in **good music**, exploring new places through **travel**  and **watching NatGeo documentaries** to feel nature.
+I enjoy watching and playing football (soccer), getting lost in good music, exploring new places through travel  and watching NatGeo documentaries to embrace nature.

-## Socials & How to Reach Me
+## Socials & How to reach me

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ericynyuydzewiryenkfea/)
 [![Twitter](https://img.shields.io/badge/Twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white)](https://twitter.com/wiryenkfea)